phax/phoss-directory/README.md

 * Test version is available at https://test-directory.peppol.eu
     * It can only handle participants registered at the SMK
     * For the indexing REST API, a client certificate (SMP test) is needed
-* A TOOP version was available at http://directory.acc.exchange.toop.eu/
-    * It can only handle participants registered at the SMK at a specific DNS zone
-    * For the indexing REST API, no client certificate is needed
-* A DE4A version was available at https://de4a.simplegob.com/directory/
-    * It can only handle participants registered at the SML at a specific DNS zone
-    * For the indexing REST API, no client certificate is needed

 # Building requirements

-To build the PD software you need at least Java 1.8 and Apache Maven 3.x.
+To build the PD software you need at least Java 11 and Apache Maven 3.x.

 Additionally to the contained projects you *MAY* need the latest SNAPSHOT of [ph-oton](https://github.com/phax/ph-oton) as part of your build environment.